-Printed in Geneva by the ITU Printing publication may be reproduced in full or in part, provided that it is accompanied by the
+Printed in Geneva by the ITU Printing and Dispatch Division.
+Material from this publication may be reproduced in full or in part, provided that it is accompanied by the acknowledgement: ITU News.

 Disclaimer: Opinions expressed in this publication are those of the authors and do not engage ITU.
-The designations employed and presentation of material in this publication, including maps, do not imply the expression of any opinion whatsoever on the part of ITU concerning the legal status of any country, territory, city or area, or concerning The mention of specific companies or of certain products does not imply that they are endorsed or recommended by ITU in preference to others of a similar nature that are not mentioned.
+The designations employed and presentation of material in this publication, including maps, do not imply the expression of any opinion whatsoever on the part of ITU concerning the legal status of any country, territory, city or area, or concerning the delimitations of its frontiers or boundaries.
+The mention of specific companies or of certain products does not imply that they are endorsed or recommended by ITU in preference to others of a similar nature that are not mentioned.